Cray-HPE/docs-csm/operations/node_management/Configure_NTP_on_NCNs.md

 [Change NCN Image Root Password and SSH Keys on PIT Node](Change_NCN_Image_Root_Password_and_SSH_Keys_on_PIT_node.md) for more information.

+   **Note:** Make a note that when performing the [csi handoff of NCN boot artifacts in Redeploy PIT Node](../../install/redeploy_pit_node.md#ncn-boot-artifacts-hand-off), these new images are specified.
+Otherwise ncn-m001 will use the default timezone when it boots, and subsequent reboots of the other NCNs will also lose the customized timezone changes.

 1. If the PIT node is not booted, see
 [Change NCN Image Root Password and SSH Keys](Change_NCN_Image_Root_Password_and_SSH_Keys.md) for more information.

-1. Make a note that when performing the [csi handoff of NCN boot artifacts in Redeploy PIT Node](../../install/redeploy_pit_node.md#ncn-boot-artifacts-hand-off), these new images are specified.
-Otherwise ncn-m001 will use the default timezone when it boots, and subsequent reboots of the other NCNs will also lose the customized timezone changes.